-The Institute must follow the regulations for the protection of human subjects in research in the Code of Federal Regulations at 45 CFR 46, as stated above.
-The Office for Human Research Protections (OHRP), DHHS is responsible for operations related to FWA to ensure that participants of research are treated under the Code of Federal Regulations at 45 CFR 46.
+The Institute must follow the Code of Federal Regulations 45 CFR 46, as stated above.
+The Office for Human Research Protections (OHRP), DHHS is responsible for operations related to FWA to ensure that research participants are treated under the Code of Federal Regulations at 45 CFR 46.
 Strict protection shall be provided and the research ethics committee shall receive assessment, as well as constant learning opportunities.

-Moreover, HEC has been certified by WHO-TDR-SIDCER (The Strategic Initiative for Developing Capacity for Ethical Reviewer) in partnership with FERCAP (Forum for Ethical Research Committees in Asia and Western Pacific) in 2008, 2011, 2015 and 2019.
+HEC's operation had been internationally certified by WHO-TDR-SIDCER (The Strategic Initiative for Developing Capacity for Ethical Review) in partnership with FERCAP (Forum for Ethical Review Committees in the Asian and Western Pacific Region) for the first time in 2008, followed by periodically reviewed and certified in 2011, 2015, 2019, and 2023 respectively.
 Inspection visits and performance assessments are conducted consistently to provide assurance for funding bodies, researchers, and journals.
+Moreover, RIHES HEC is also an ethics committee that is accepted by the Food and Drug Administration (FDA), Thailand and has been renewed the acceptance as an ethic committee for considering drug-related clinical research per the letter of acceptance no. 09/2023.

-1.3 RIHES Responsibilities
+1.3 Research Institute for Health Sciences Responsibilities